Free Universal Construction Kit: Reception

 The Free Universal Construction Kit was exhibited during the 2012 edition of Ars Electronica in the Offenes Kulturhaus museum in Linz, Austria.
 It received the Ars Electronica Award of Distinction.
-It has also been exhibited at Node Forum for Digital Arts in the Künstler Mousonturm in Frankfurt am Main; Fundacin Telefnica, Madrid, Spain; BOZAR Center of Fine Arts, Brussels, Belgium; Kunsthaus Pasquart, Biel/Bienne, Switzerland; London Design Museum; Miller Gallery, Carnegie Mellon University; Gray Area Foundation for the Arts, San Francisco; and the Center for Bits and Atoms at MIT's Media Lab in Cambridge, Massachusetts, amongst other venues.
+It has also been exhibited at Node Forum for Digital Arts in the Künstler Mousonturm in Frankfurt am Main; Fundación Telefónica, Madrid, Spain; BOZAR Center of Fine Arts, Brussels, Belgium; Kunsthaus Pasquart, Biel/Bienne, Switzerland; London Design Museum; Miller Gallery at Carnegie Mellon University; Gray Area Foundation for the Arts, San Francisco; and the Center for Bits and Atoms at MIT's Media Lab in Cambridge, Massachusetts, amongst other venues.

-The F.U.C.K. system is in the collection of several museums, including the Cooper Hewitt, Smithsonian Design Museum, and the Museum of Modern Art (MoMA) in New York.
-It was also included in MoMA's 2025 exhibition, Pirouette: Turning Points in Design, featuring "widely recognized design icons [...] highlighting pivotal moments in design history," such as the Bean Bag chair, the Sony Walkman portable cassette player, the NASA Worm insignia, and the Gay Pride flag.
+The Free Universal Construction Kit system is in the collection of several museums, including the Cooper Hewitt, Smithsonian Design Museum, and the Museum of Modern Art (MoMA) in New York.
+It was also included in MoMA's 2025 exhibition, Pirouette: Turning Points in Design, featuring "widely recognized design icons [...] highlighting pivotal moments in design history".